Zacaria/apidays-2023/docs/Presentation.md

 Most of Rust projects require senior C++ dev

-Otherwise there are risky volatile Web3 projects
+Otherwise a lot of Web3 projects have put their trust in Rust

 From my perspective that's a good recruitment argument

-As a more difficult than average technology
+As a more difficult than average technology.

 By recruiting Rust developers you get better than average devs as Rust teachings can be used even outside of the language

 ----